-Quantela Works With Cisco to Launch Outcome-based Project Financing for Smart City Projects
+Quantela Works with Cisco to Launch Outcome-based Project Financing for Smart City Projects

-HYDERABAD, India, Nov.
-19, 2019 /PRNewswire/ -- Quantela Inc. and Cisco have developed a unique, market disruptive Outcome-based Project Financing Model that will be launched in the Smart City Expo World Congress happening in Barcelona from 19-21 Nov 2019.
-The model can help cities get started on their Smart City projects by converting the upfront CapEx investment to an Outcome-based payment, that is tied to achieving solution SLAs and project KPIs.
+MILPITAS, California, Nov.
+21, 2019 /PRNewswire/ -- Quantela Inc and Cisco has developed a unique, market disruptive Outcome-based Project Financing Model that will be launched in the Smart City Expo World Congress happening in Barcelona from 19-21 Nov 2019.
+The model can help cities get started on their Smart City projects by converting the upfront CapEx investment to an outcome-based payment that is tied to achieving solution SLAs and project KPIs.

 About Quantela Inc.